 The complexity of an issue will be difficult to understand when the Cyclomatic complexity number is high.
-The threshold limit value of Cyclomatic complexity was suggested by McCabe - "the particular upper bound that has been used for Cyclomatic complexity is 10 which seems like a reasonable, but not magical, upper limit."
+The threshold limit value of Cyclomatic complexity was suggested by McCabe - "the particular upper bound that has been used for Cyclomatic complexity is 10 which seems like a reasonable, but not magical, upper limit."42 possible to track complexity changes over several product generations.
+It is also possible to benchmark one company's product or processes complexity with respect to its competitors.

 Profound measurement of complexity can help to improve our understanding and ability to work with complex systems.
-With the help of Cyclomatic complexity measure, it will be possible to track complexity changes over several product generations.
-It is also possible to benchmark one company's product or processes complexity with respect to its competitors.
+With the help of the Cyclomatic complexity measure, it will be